joeybless/joeybless/README.md

 - 👀 I am a Full-stack, WordPress, SharePoint developer and a Database administrator with a passion for crafting seamless digital experiences.
 With expertise in front-end technologies like HTML, CSS, and JavaScript, coupled with back-end prowess in PHP, Python, Node.js, and databases, Joseph creates robust web and mobile applications.
 - 🌱 I’m currently learning new technology on building scalable and visual-appealling mobile applicatoons using React Native.
 - 💞️ I’m looking to collaborate with any appropraite senior developer that is interested in motivating my soft skills and enhanced as well.
-- 📫 Contact: How to reach me, this can be via +2347066116614 / joeblessin05@gmail.com
+- 📫 How to reach me, this can be via +2347066116614 / joeblessin05@gmail.com
-- 😄 Pronouns: I am an independent and inspired developer who love to do things in a special way, you can call me technologist joe.
+- 😄 I am an independent and inspired developer who love to do things in a special way, you can call me technologist joe.
 - ⚡ Fun fact: Inspire, Learn & Evolve.

 <!---